muratko357/Aid-worker-security-incidents-analysis/README.md

 Add filters for Actor Type, Actor Name, and Actor Motive.
 ________________________________________
 ## 8. Appendix
-### Power Query Transformation Code:
--	Includes M code for handling missing data, name standardization, and auxiliary table joins.
+-	M code for handling missing data, name standardization, and auxiliary table joins
-### Python Reverse Geocoding:
--	Extracted missing Region/Province names based on latitude and longitude.
-Saved results as a CSV for integration into Power BI.
-### QGIS Map Visualisation:
+- DAX code for dynamic measures and visualization titles
+- Python code for reverse geocoding
+- Aid worker security database codebook, published by Humanitarian Outcomes in 2021
-- Offers additional insights into security incidents affecting humanitarian aid workers (killed, kidnapped, or wounded), analyzed by 'means of attack' and 'functional location' within regions of the East Mediterranean humanitarian corridor.
+- QGIS map visualization (Aid Worker Security Incidents - East Mediterranean Humanitarian Corridor 2024), offering additional insights into security incidents affecting humanitarian aid workers (killed, kidnapped, or wounded), analyzed by 'means of attack' and 'functional location' within provinces

 _Note: The data points indicating incident locations are approximate rather than exact, due to the imputation of missing values in the latitude and longitude columns._